CLED 886 Praxis II: Planning & Design II

 This assignment serves two purposes.
 First, it serves as Comprehensive Exam #1.
 Second, it serves as a segment of Chapter Two of the Dissertation-in-Praxis (DiP) Proposal document.

-- As Compressive Exam #1, it will allow you to demonstrate that you can apply and integrate biblical and theological themes developed in CLED700, CLED720, and CLED800 with your dissertation topic.
+• As Compressive Exam #1, it will allow the student to demonstrate that he/she can apply and integrate biblical and theological themes developed in CLED700, CLED720, and CLED800 with his/her dissertation topic.

-- As a segment of the DiP proposal document, you will be writing a first draft of the biblical and theological framework section of “Chapter Two: The Literature Framework” of the Dissertation-in-Praxis Proposal.
+• As a segment of the DiP proposal document, the student will be writing a first draft of the biblical and theological framework section of “Chapter Two: The Literature Framework” of the Dissertation-in-Praxis Proposal.

 Theoretical Framework Assignment